 - Infection, acute or chronic, active—Should be treated first before starting fingolimod.

 - Liver disease, severe—Use with caution.
 The effects may be increased because of slower removal of the medicine from the body.

 It is very important that your doctor check your progress at regular visits to make sure that this medicine is working properly.
 Blood tests and tests for heart function may be needed to check for unwanted effects.

 Using this medicine while you are pregnant can harm your unborn baby.
 Use an effective form of birth control to keep from getting pregnant.
-You should not become pregnant while you are taking this medicine and for 2 months after stopping it.
+You should not become pregnant during treatment with this medicine and for 2 months after the last dose.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

 This medicine may cause your heart rate to slow down, especially after taking the first dose.
 You will be observed in a hospital or clinic for 6 hours for signs and symptoms of bradycardia (slow heartbeat).
 Symptoms may include chest pain or discomfort, lightheadedness, dizziness, or fainting, shortness of breath, slow or irregular heartbeat, or unusual tiredness.

-Fingolimod can temporarily lower the number of white blood cells in your blood, increasing the chance of getting an infection (including a serious brain infection called progressive multifocal leukoencephalopathy).
+Fingolimod can temporarily lower the number of white blood cells in your blood, increasing the chance of getting an infection (including a serious brain infection called progressive multifocal leukoencephalopathy), which could be life-threatening.
 If you can, avoid people with infections.
 Check with your doctor right away if you think you have an infection or if you have a fever or chills, cough or hoarseness, lower back or side pain, or painful or difficult urination.